lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Properties are expected to have a constant time complexity.
 If one doesn't, it's changed to a method.

-Optional booleans and collections are avoided, because they bring degraded states: What's the difference between an empty array and a `nil` array within the same context?
+Avoid optional booleans and collections, because they bring degraded states: what's the difference between an empty array and a `nil` array within the same context?

 Free functions are usually a design flaw.
-An engineer shall double-check, whether free functions really shouldn't correspond to some type.
+Double-check, whether free functions really shouldn't correspond to some type.

 Methods that perform an action don't return the object of the action (e.g., a presenting view controller method shall not return the presented view controller).